NAME: John McSWAIN

 FATE: Died of Illness – 11 April 1916 – Ballarat

-When the new reached Hamilton, there was criticism of the Defence Department from the Hamilton Spectator because John and Mary McSwain were not notified of John’s illness until Monday 11 April.
-John’s body was returned to Hamilton and he was buried at the Old Hamilton Cemetery on 13 April 1916.
+When the news reached Hamilton, there was criticism of the Defence Department from the Hamilton Spectator because they did not notify John and Mary McSwain of John’s illness until Monday 11 April.
+John’s body was returned to Hamilton, and he was buried at the Old Hamilton Cemetery on 13 April 1916.

 A tree was planted for John McSwain along Hamilton’s Anzac Avenue and he is remembered on the Hamilton War Memorial.

 Australian War Memorial – Roll of Honour – John McSwain

 Discovering Anzacs – WW1 Service Record – John McSwain